-You are on a page of a complete guide for everybody, even non-techie, on why use a VPN.
-In this guide, you can find out why everybody, you too, should use a Virtual Private Network (VPN), even if you think it’s too high-tech and you don’t understand how VPN benefits you.
-Therefore, from this article, not only will you learn what a VPN is and how you can use it to protect yourself, your family, and your friends, but how it can bring you some savings.
+You are on a page of a complete guide for everybody, even non-techies, on why use a VPN.
+In this guide, you can find out why everybody, including you, should use a Virtual Private Network (VPN), even if you think it’s too high-tech and you don’t understand how VPN benefits you.
+Therefore, from this article, not only will you learn what a VPN is and how you can use it to protect yourself, your family, and your friends, but also how it can bring you some savings.

 Moreover, a VPN should be a must if you travel and use public WiFi or streaming services like Netflix because VPN can secure your online privacy.